-You’ve been dying to know how well a tubal ligation will prevent a future pregnancy.
-Will it work for you?
-Is it worth going through the procedure?
-How much risk is there?
-After all, everyone has heard about rare cases in which a pregnancy after tubal ligation occurs.
+Eventually, everyone has heard about the rare cases where pregnancy occurs after tubal ligation.
 Whether you saw the statistics or know someone who experienced it first-hand, the thought of an unexpected pregnancy after getting your tubes tied can be terrifying.

 The best antidote for fear and anxiety before making any final decisions about getting the procedure done, or to put your worries to rest after having gone through a tubal ligation, is information.
 Here are the 5 truths every woman should know about pregnancy after tubal ligation:

-How typical is pregnancy after tubal ligation?
-Not very.
-But, it still happens.
-Official estimates show that within 10 years of having the procedure done, between 18 to 37 women out of 1,000 become pregnant.
-That means there’s about a 2 to 4% chance it might happen.
-In these cases, the woman’s tubes grow back together, making pregnancy possible again.
-But, it really depends on your age.
-The older you are, the lower your chances of pregnancy after tubal ligation.
+Official estimates show that within 10 years of having the tubal ligation done, between 18 to 37 women out of 1,000 become pregnant.
+That means there’s about a 2% to 4% chance pregnancy might happen.
+In these cases, the women’s tubes grow back together, making pregnancy possible again.
+But your age plays a significant role.
+The older you are, the lower your chances of pregnancy after tubal sterilization.
 There’s only about a 1% chance for women age 34 and older.

-Although it’s possible to undergo surgery to reverse the procedure so that you can become pregnant after tubal ligation, it doesn’t always work.
-A reversal isn’t possible in all cases.
-It depends on how long ago you had the procedure done and how damaged your tubes are as a result.
+Although it’s possible to undergo surgery to change the procedure so that you can become pregnant again, it doesn’t always work.
+And it isn’t always possible.
+How long ago you have the tubal ligation and how damaged your tubes have an impact on the possibility of reversal.

-Generally speaking, tubal ligation is permanent, meaning there’s no going back.
-If there’s any possibility that you may want to have another baby, don’t get a tubal ligation.
+Generally speaking, tubal ligation is permanent.
+If there’s any possibility that you may want to have another baby, do not get a tubal ligation.
 Instead, use another non-permanent form of birth control.

 In some cases, women are pregnant when they go into tubal ligation surgery, which can be quite a surprise!
-Many women choose to have a tubal ligation done just after childbirth to eliminate this possibility.
-Another optimal time to have the surgery is just after a menstrual period.
+Many women choose to have a tubal ligation procedure just after childbirth to eliminate this possibility.
+Another optimal time is just after a menstrual period.

-As you can see, a tubal ligation is an effective permanent form of birth control that leaves a minimal possibility for a pregnancy afterward.
-Yes, there are some cases that crop up.
-But, for most women, the risk is very low.
+As you can see, tubal ligation is an effective form of permanent birth control that leaves a minimal possibility for pregnancy afterwards.
+Yes, there are some cases that crop up, but for most women, the risk is very low.

-Just to be sure, if you have had the procedure or will have it soon, you should know the signs of pregnancy after tubal ligation.
-That way, if you experience any symptoms, you can seek medical attention as soon as possible.
+If you have had the procedure or will have it soon, you should know the signs of pregnancy after tubal sterilization.
+If you experience any of the following symptoms, seek medical attention as quickly as possible.

 Symptoms of Pregnancy After Tubal Ligation

 Pregnancy after tubal ligation results in the same symptoms that any pregnancy brings.
-However, you should also be aware of the signs of ectopic pregnancies which are more common following a tubal ligation.
+However, be aware of the signs of ectopic pregnancies, which are more common following a tubal ligation.
 Here’s what to look for:

 - Vaginal Discharge: Implantation can cause light spotting and cramping.
-You may think it’s the start of your period, but if your full period never comes, it could be the sign that tips you off.
+You may think it’s the start of your period, but if your full period never comes, it could be the sign of pregnancy.

 - Tender Breasts: The hormonal changes associated with early pregnancy may result in pain or tenderness, swollenness, or other changes in the breasts.

 - Tiredness: Hormones are to blame again!
-Changes in hormones may cause you to experience fatigue, even within a week after conceiving.
+Changes may cause you to experience fatigue, even within a week after conceiving.

 - Morning Sickness: While not all women experience this symptom, it is a tell-tale sign of pregnancy.
 Nausea can happen at any time of the day, although the morning is often the worst.
-Cravings and food aversions are other related symptoms common in early pregnancy.
+Cravings and food aversions are also symptoms commonly related to early pregnancy.

 - Missed Period: If you miss a period, you could be pregnant.
 But, you may have missed your period for another reason.
-The good news is after you’ve missed a period, you can take a home pregnancy test that’s likely to be accurate.
+The good news is when you’ve missed a period, you can take a home pregnancy test.

-If you’re not sure, you can always take a home pregnancy test or see your gynecologist.
-That way, you’ll have peace of mind knowing whether or not you’re pregnant, and address any other medical issues that you may be experiencing.
+If you’re not sure, you can always take a home pregnancy test or visit your gynecologist.
+That way, you’ll have peace of mind and address any other medical issues you may be experiencing.